Bandeja paisa: Origin

 The origin of the bandeja paisa was influenced by several different cultures that inhabited Colombia throughout the centuries, including the indigenous peoples of Colombia, as well as colonial Spaniards and Africans.
 In the 19th century, French and British colonialists also brought their cuisine with them.

 The current form and presentation of the Paisa platter is relatively recent.
 There are no references in the food writing about this dish before 1950.
 It is probably an interpretation of the local restaurants of simpler peasant dishes.
 One of its most prominent features is the juxtaposition of native American and European ingredients, which is also observed in other mestizo dishes of Latin American cuisine, such as Venezuelan pabellón criollo or Costa Rican gallo pinto.

 Presentation and variations

 A Paisa platter is traditionally served in a large, oval-shaped tray due to the large amount of food that is served.
 Side dishes include mazamorra (a maize-derived beverage similar to atole) with milk and ground panela.

 There are several variants of the dish all over the country with deletion or addition of ingredients, which cannot be recognized as bandeja paisa in the strictest sense.
 Some Antioquian restaurants offer an "extended" bandeja paisa, also known as "seven meats platter", which contains, besides the aforementioned ingredients, grilled steak, grilled pork and liver.
-A diet-friendly version of the dish is very popular in Bogotá, which replaces pork with grilled chicken breast, black pudding with salad and chorizo with a wiener.
+A diet-friendly version of the dish is very popular in Bogotá, which replaces pork with grilled chicken breast, skips black pudding and chorizo or replaces it with a wiener.